Skip to main content

 Allow and deny rules

 allowed_tools and disallowed_tools (TypeScript: allowedTools / disallowedTools) add entries to the allow and deny rule lists in the evaluation flow above.
-They control whether a tool call is approved, not whether the tool is available to Claude.
+Allow rules only affect approval: a tool not listed in allowed_tools is still available to Claude and falls through to the permission mode.
+Deny rules behave differently depending on whether they name a tool or scope a pattern within one.

 OptionEffect